Mithgol/node-fidonet-jam/README.md

 Finds out which message was last read by the given user, calling `.readJLR` and (probably) `.readFixedHeaderInfoStruct` and `.readJDX` in the process.

-The user is designated by a `username` string and optional `encoding` string (it defaults to `'utf8'`) containing the encoding of the given `username`.
+The user is designated by a `username` string and optional `encoding` string (it defaults to `'utf8'`) containing the encoding that is applied to the given `username` before CRC-32 calculations.
 That encoding, if given, has to be a known encoding of [Node.js Buffers](http://nodejs.org/docs/latest/api/buffer.html#buffer_buffer) or known to the [`singlebyte`](https://github.com/Mithgol/node-singlebyte) module.
+It becomes necessary only if `username` is non-Latin **and** the `.jlr` file (JAM lastread storage) is generated by (or shared with) some Fidonet application that does not use UTF-8.

 Afterwards `callback(error, index)` is called where `index` is the (zero-based) position of that last read message in the object's `.indexStructure` array.
 (However, `index` becomes `null` if the last read message is not known.)